Household of Elizabeth II: Surveyor of The Queen's Works of Art

 5 August 1952: Sir James Gow Mann, MA, B.Litt., PSA.

-10 July 2019:Caroline de Guitaut, LVO.
+10 July 2019:Caroline de Guitaut, LVO, FSA.
 Appointed as deputy Surveyor of the Queen's Works of Art.
+Appointed Surveyor of the King's Works of Art in 2024.

-Responsible for 700,000 works of art, at 13 royal palaces, including HM The Queen's official residences: Buckingham Palace, Windsor Castle, Palace of Holyroodhouse.
+Responsible for over 700,000 works of art, in 13 royal palaces, including HM The King's official residences: Buckingham Palace, Windsor Castle, Palace of Holyroodhouse.
 1st woman to hold the position.